 - Water contamination

-Environmental racism has a lasting and systemic effect on minority groups.
+Environmental racism has a lasting and systemic effect on minority groups, causing birth defects, long-term illnesses, and poverty.
 Unfortunately, these effects are deeply integrated into communities and can take generations to fix.
 However, there are more people than ever trying to fix these problems on all levels.
 Work should continue to yield positive results.

-According to the American Public Health Association, the intentional discrimination of Native American miners has dramatically increased respiratory diseases in this population, specifically because of the lack of ventilation and dangerous working conditions.
+For example, according to the American Public Health Association, the intentional discrimination of Native American miners has dramatically increased respiratory diseases in this population, specifically because of the lack of ventilation and dangerous working conditions.
+Renewed awareness of this issue and action taken through the environmental justice movement can help combat this example of environmental racism.

 Environmental Justice Laws